 Note: Several VHDL synthesis-related attributes are declared in the ATTRIBUTES package supplied with FPGA Express.
-This package is listed in Chapter 10.
-The section "Synthesis Attributes and Constraints" on page 1 describes how to use these VHDL attributes.

 The ENUM_ENCODING attribute must be a STRING containing a series of vectors, one for each enumeration literal in the associated type.
-The encoding vector is specified by '0's, '1's, 'D's, 'U's, and 'Z's separated by blank spaces.
+The encoding vector is specified by 0s, 1s, Ds, Us, and Zs separated by blank spaces.
 The meaning of these encoding vectors is described in the next section.
 The first vector in the attribute string specifies the encoding for the first enumeration literal, the second vector specifies the encoding for the second enumeration literal, and so on.
 The ENUM_ENCODING attribute must immediately follow the type declaration.